saitarak/3D-Deep-Learning-Model-Implicit-Generation-using-Normalizing-Flows/Readme.md

    ```

 To perform the experiments ShapeNetCore v2 dataset cars foler named as 02958343 is downloaded.
-1. Dataprocessing is performed using:
+1. Dataprocessing is performed with:
    ```
    python ../dataprocessing/preprocess.py --config ../configs/shapenet_cars.txt
    ```